Ella Fitzgerald: Film and television

-Fitzgerald also appeared in TV commercials, her most memorable being an ad for Memorex.
+Fitzgerald also appeared in TV commercials, including an ad for Memorex.
 In the commercials, she sang a note that shattered a glass while being recorded on a Memorex cassette tape.
 The tape was played back and the recording also broke another glass, asking: "Is it live, or is it Memorex?"
 She also appeared in a number of commercials for Kentucky Fried Chicken, singing and scatting to the fast-food chain's longtime slogan: "We do chicken right!"
 Her last commercial campaign was for American Express, in which she was photographed by Annie Leibovitz.

 Ella Fitzgerald Just One of Those Things is a film about her life including interviews with many famous singers and musicians who worked with her and her son.
 It was directed by Leslie Woodhead and produced by Reggie Nadelson.
 It was released in the UK in 2019.

 Collaborations

 Fitzgerald's most famous collaborations were with the vocal quartet Bill Kenny & the Ink Spots, trumpeter Louis Armstrong, the guitarist Joe Pass, and the bandleaders Count Basie and Duke Ellington.